-You will probably see the most kids at the Mandalay Bay and MGM Grand.
-Mandalay Bay offers a beach like wave pool as well as a lazy river like MGM Grand.
+You will probably see the most kids at Mandalay Bay and MGM Grand.
+Mandalay Bay offers a beach-like wave pool as well as a lazy river like MGM Grand.

-So, if you or your family enjoy having a splash around, or want to swim among the sharks, make sure that you don’t forget to pencil in some time to spend down the pool and think carefully about which resort you want to stay in!
+So, if you or your family enjoy having a splash around or want to swim among the sharks, make sure that you don’t forget to pencil in some time to spend in the pool and think carefully about which resort you want to stay in!

 Leave a Reply